Dwarfs and pygmies in ancient Egypt: Careers

 As already mentioned, dwarfs were allowed to have several high ranked jobs and could move up the ranks during their career.
 Old Kingdom reliefs depict dwarfs performing mainly easy, rather creative jobs, because their shortened and fragile stature did not allow for hard or dangerous physical work.
 Unsurprisingly then dwarfs mainly worked as jewelers, tailors, cup-bearers and even as zookeepers.
-As at other periods, dwarfs were particularly valued as treasurers or jewellers, as their very distinctive appearance would make any dishonest dealings on their part that much more difficult to get away with.
+As in other periods, dwarfs were particularly valued as treasurers or jewellers, as their very distinctive appearance would make any dishonest dealings on their part that much more difficult to get away with.

 Zoo-keeping seems in fact, in the surviving evidence, the most common work performed by dwarfs.
 Royal zookeepers mostly took care of the king's pets such as hunting dogs, domestic cats and guenons.
 This may be because these animals were very easy to tame and would not become a danger to the dwarfs.
 A unique relief from the mastaba of the high official Nyankhnesw (6th Dynasty) shows a dwarf taking a leopard for a walk.
 In another tomb (that of the high official Nofer, also of the 6th Dynasty), one relief shows a dwarf and his guenon while the little ape pilfers grapes from a fruit basket and plays with his cord.
 Further Old Kingdom reliefs suggest that guenons literally assisted their keepers: in the tomb of Kaaper a unique relief depicts a dwarf and his guenon, as they both specify the clock for a pair of musicians.
 In contrast, depictions of dwarfs working themselves as musicians are very rare.

 Old Kingdom inscriptions reveal that dwarfs had the chance to be promoted in their professions and offices.
 High rank titles such as ″overseer of the dwarfs in the house-of-clothes″ and ″overseer of the goldsmiths″, and honorary titles such as ″friend of the king″, ″beloved of the king″ and ″head of the palace″ prove that dwarfs were socially treated on par with normally grown people.
 However, it remains unclear whether dwarfs were allowed to perform duties in temple services and rituals.
 The few reliefs showing dwarfs involved in feasts such as the Hathor feast and the Heb Sed allow no secure evaluation because the inscriptions give the names of the dwarfs, but do not explain their exact activity.